pixel-ports/docs-pas/docs/user_guide.md

 You should see (in green) if the server is active and running properly; otherwise, you will see an error.

-If Mongo has been installed elsewhere (not localhost) or as a docker instance, you can use the command **docker-compose ps** to check that the service is in **Up" status, and with the command **telnet IP 27001** that the TCP port is listening.
+If Mongo has been installed elsewhere (not localhost) or as a docker instance, you can use the command **docker-compose ps** to check that the service is in **Up** status, and with the command **telnet IP 27001** that the TCP port is listening.
 *Note*: Remember to configure Mongo server to support non-localhost requests, if necessary